vfmd/vfmd-spec/userguide.md

 otherwise be used as an emphasis delimiter, you can backslash escape it:

     \*this text is surrounded by literal asterisks\*

+<h3 id="code">Code</h3>

+[Code]: #code

+To indicate a span of code, wrap it with backtick quotes (`` ` ``).
+Unlike a pre-formatted code block, a code span indicates code within a normal paragraph.
+For example:

+    Use the `printf()` function.

+will produce the HTML output:

+    <p>Use the <code>printf()</code> function.</p>

+To include a literal backtick character within a code span, you can use multiple backticks as opening and closing delimiters.
+For example:

+    ``There is a literal backtick (`) here.``

+will become, in HTML:

+    <p><code>There is a literal backtick (`) here.</code></p>

+More generally, to include multiple backticks in the code span, you should use a different number of backticks as opening and closing delimiters.
+For example, if you want a code span containing both a single-backtick sequence and a double-backtick sequence, you can use three (or four, if you prefer) backticks as delimiters:

+    ```One (`) and two (``) backticks```

+To start or end a code span with a literal backtick, include one or more
+spaces between the code span and the delimiting backticks.
+For example:

+    A single backtick in a code span: `` ` ``

+    A backtick-delimited string in a code span: `` `foo` ``

+will produce:

+    <p>A single backtick in a code span: <code>`</code></p>

+    <p>A backtick-delimited string in a code span: <code>`foo`</code></p>

+Within a code span, ampersands and angle brackets are encoded as HTML
+entities automatically, which makes it easy to include HTML tags in a
+code span.
+For example:

+    Please don't use any `<blink>` tags
+    or `&nbsp;` spaces.

+will become, in HTML output:

+    <p>Please don't use any <code>&lt;blink&gt;</code> tags
+    or <code>&amp;nbsp;</code> spaces.</p>

+You can use a backslash to escape a backtick to prevent it from starting
+a code span.
+However, within a code span, a backslash is treated as a
+literal backslash and not as an escaping character.
+This is so that when
+you cut-and-paste code, you wouldn't have to edit inside the pasted code
+to escape any backslashes in it.

 <h2 id="mixing-html-with-vfmd">Mixing HTML with vfmd</h2>